soulseak/TKoKHeroLoader/ReadMe.md

 TKoK Hero Loader

-With AutoHotkey version
+Running Script allows by pressing F8 to load your Characters fast while staying ingame.
 AutoHotkey
-ToDo:
+ToDo
-- Fix Loading Code
+ - Loading Account Code Only for new Chars